rodferro/data-science-from-scratch/README.md

 # Data Science from Scratch

-Code base on the book *Data Science from Scratch* by Joel Grus (O’Reilly).
+Code based on the book *Data Science from Scratch* by Joel Grus (O’Reilly).